roldel/roldel/README.md

 - :eyes: Coding wise, I’m mainly interested in web technologies, electronics and artificial intelligence

-- :computer: To cover this large scope, I looked for a versatile technology, that would allow for skills and knowledges transfer, between those different fields
+- :computer: To cover this large scope, I looked for a versatile technology, that would allow for skills and knowledges transfer, between these different fields

 - :snake: Python met those criteria :snake: